pachicodes/pachi-learns-python/Learning Notes/hello-world.md

 input("Hi, please enetr your name: ")
 ```

 *Note that inputs assume that the type is string.
-SO if you want a number, you have to parse yhe input into a number type*
+SO if you want a number, you have to parse yhe input into a number type with int(input('type the number:))*